Data for Health Equity

 The Health Equity Inventory tool was originally developed as part of an effort funded by the U.S. Department of Health and Human Services’ Agency for Healthcare Research and Quality and Centers for Disease Control and Prevention.
 It is designed to help teaching hospitals coordinate and evaluate their community health work across research, clinical, education, and community engagement efforts.

 In 2022, the Center for Health Justice launched a two-year pilot with Vanderbilt University Medical Center to develop an improved, cloud-based version of the tool at four sites with their community partners.
-Learn more about the sites.
+Learn more about the pilot sites.

 While the cloud-based version is under construction, you can download the spreadsheet-based version of the tool to document an institution's community and health-equity focused initiatives.
 Download the instructions to learn how to enter and analyze data, construct queries, and create reports.